 The project application should consist of three parts:

-- The form Application for research grants in Word or PDF.
+- The form Application for research grants.

 - An appendix (1) which must contain a description (with fixed headings) of the project’s:

 • Objective and specific questions as well as the value added in relation to earlier research (max 5 000 characters, blank spaces not included)

 • Policy relevance in relation to the needs of society and IFAU’s objective (max 1 500 characters, blank spaces not included)

 • Study design, work plan and implementation (max 4 000 characters, blank spaces not included)

 • Ethical considerations (max 2 000 characters, blank spaces not included)

 Please comment on the ethical aspects of the project, for example if there are any problems, if special ethical considerations are required, if the application is to be evaluated by the Swedish Ethical Review Authority or has already obtained an ethics approval.
 Motivate why the project requires or does not require an ethics approval.
 Read more at https:\\etikprovningsmyndigheten.se (information in Swedish, documents in English for guiding purpose available).